snoopdave/vagrant-ubuntu-usergrid/README.md

 # VagrantFile that launches a Usergrid 1.0 Virtual Machine

-The VagrantFile in this directory starts a Virtual Machine (VM) running Ubuntu.
+The VagrantFile in this directory starts a Virtual Machine (VM) that runs the Usergrid Stack and Portal at http://10.1.1.161:8080 on your machine.

 It installs and starts Cassandra, installs and starts Tomcat, installs and configures Usergrid 1.0 Stack and Portal to run on Tomcat.